Sumandora/tarasande/README.md

 - Improve gameplay compared to vanilla
 - Bypass various anticheats
 - Be able to use the modification without being caught
+- Privacy of the user

+## Out of scope
+- Translating between protocols
+- Offering performance improvements, which are related to other mods or the minecraft code
+- Providing crash fixes unrelated to the mod

 ## Features
 ### High Priority